Everything you need to know...

 International: £13,650 per year (£1,200 for placement year)

-- Learn the skills you need to become a product or industrial designer.
+- Learn the skills you'll need to become a professional industrial designer or technological product designer

 How you learn